Huntington, Staffordshire: Huntington Memorial Garden

-The Huntington Memorial Garden opened in 2019 which remembers the local war heroes of World War 1 and the second World War.
+The Huntington Memorial Garden opened in 2019 which remembers the local war heroes of World War I and the Second World War.
 Bricks with the names of those who used to work down the Littleton Colliery form the foundation of the monument and a former mining winding wheel is situated on top.
 The Memorial Garden was funded by Huntington Parish Council and was spearheaded by Parish Councillor Scott Allport who chaired the Memorial Garden Committee.
 It was designed by architect Colin Sutton and cost in the region of £115,000 to create.

 Village amenities

 Huntington has a number of facilities, including two pubs, The Littleton Arms and The Barns, as well as a Mccolls store which includes a post office, and a Co-Op.
 There is also a Fish & Chip shop and Indian Restaurant.

 The Littleton Arms used to be known as Coggers, where the miners used to go for a drink after work.

 Littleton Green Community School caters for children aged 3–11.
 It opened on the site of the former Littleton Colliery on 9 November 2009.
 It replaces Huntington Community Primary School.

-The village is served by frequent buses from Cannock town centre, operated by Chase Rider.
+The village is served by frequent buses from Cannock town centre, operated by Chaserider.